MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/publishing-to-the-app-store/profiles.md

 A Development Provisioning Profile allows a Mac App Store-targeted app to be tested on the specific computers that have been set-up in the profile.
 This is particularly relevant when using macOS features like iCloud and Push Notifications.

 > [!NOTE]
-> **Note**: The developer must have already created a Mac Development Certificate before they can create a Development Provisioning Profile.
+> The developer must have already created a Mac Development Certificate before they can create a Development Provisioning Profile.
 Complete the details as shown on this screenshot to generate a **Development Provisioning Profile** that can be used to create builds.
 There must be a valid Mac Development Certificate available for selection in the **Certificate** box, and at least one system registered for testing.

 Do the following: